santiagxf/mlproject-sample/readme.md

 Follow this steps:
 * Clone the repository in your local machine.
 * Run `setup.sh` in a bash console.
 This will setup your `PYTHONPATH` by creating a `pth` file in the user's directory.
 For more details about why we used this choice read the blog post mentioned in the top.
 The script will also create a conda environment called `carpricer` and install all the dependencies.
+* MLflow is used for tracking.
+If you would like to track agaist an specific server, configure the environment variable `MLFLOW_TRACKING_URI` with you tracking server.
 * Open the notebook `notebooks/carpricer_model.ipynb` to train the model in an interactive way.
 * Alternatively, you can run a training routine from a console (bash) using: